Seeking Small-Cap Moats: Collectors Universe

 One of the first things I learned as a collector was that the quality of the card--whether it had damaged corners, print imperfections, or scratches--had a tremendous impact on its value.
 And back in the late 1980s, the quality of the card was subject to a lot of debate.
 Sure, there were general guidelines for identifying a "gem mint" and a "near mint" card, but traders would often disagree about the quality, and both parties had concerns that they might be ripped off.

-Todd Wenning does not own shares in any of the securities mentioned above.
+Todd Wenning does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.